CyberOctane/dev-tools/django_steps.md

 ## Django Installation

 01. Activate the virtual environment.
 (No need If you are already in the virtual environment)
-02. Type `pip intall django` to install django.
+02. Type `pip install django` to install django.
 03. Type `pip freeze` to view all the installed packages.

 ## Aditional Installation